ryanblakeley/bot-disclosure-law/README.md

 ## Terminology

-Bot: fake user activity; a program that could be mistaken for a human or human behavior
+- Bot: a program that acts like a human; a program that could be mistaken for a human or human behavior
-Label: username ends in 'bot' and is displayed at all times
+- Label: username ends in 'bot' and is displayed at all times
-Activity: something a human does that a bot may also do, including
+- Activity: something a human does that a bot may also do, including:
   - Natural language text
   - Natural language voice
   - Video views
   - Upvotes
   - Downvotes
   - Retweets
   - Generative art
   - Auction bidding

 ## Justification